 The iPhone 6 was a big change for Apple.
 Not only did it sport a curvier chassis than the last few models - complete with a change from metal and glass to all-metal - but it was also bigger, with a 4.7-inch screen.

-The iPhone 6's screen is sadly no more or less sharp than the 5S though, as the resolution went up in line with the size, where rivals were shovelling in pixels at a rate of knots.
+The iPhone 6's screen is sadly no more or less sharp than the 5S though, as the resolution went up in line with the size, where rivals were shoveling in pixels at a rate of knots.

-It is, however, far more powerful than the iPhone 5S, with an A8 processor giving it extra grunt.
-It's since been beaten by the iPhone 6S and even the iPhone SE, but the iPhone 6 is still one of the slickest performers around for most top apps.
+It is, however, far more powerful than the iPhone 5S, with an A8 chipset giving it extra grunt.
+It's since been beaten by numerous iPhones, but the iPhone 6 is still a fairly slick performer.

-iPhone 6 Plus
+10. iPhone 6 Plus

 Apple followed up the iPhone 5 with the iPhone 5S.
 It has the same size and resolution screen, so it's a compact 4-inch phone, making it ideal for anyone who doesn't like lugging around an undersized tablet.